Skip to main content

 Migration Path

 Forge includes automated migration tools for Jenkins.
-Many organizations start by bringing their existing Jenkins instance under Forge management — gaining AI Governance, security scanning, and 24/7 support without rewriting pipelines.
+Many organizations start by bringing their existing Jenkins instance under Forge management, gaining governed tooling, security scanning, and 24/7 support without rewriting pipelines.
 Full migration to Forge-native pipelines can happen incrementally over 2-4 weeks.

 When to Choose Forge

-• You want to reduce DevOps operational burden with managed tools
+• You want to reduce DevOps operational burden with managed, hardened tools

 • Security scanning must be built-in, not bolted on

-• You're scaling engineering and can't scale the platform team proportionally
+• You are scaling engineering and cannot scale the platform team proportionally

-• You need enterprise support, SLAs, and compliance automation
+• You need enterprise support, SLAs, and audit-grade evidence

 When to Choose Jenkins